 ORGANOGENESIS ALERT: Bragar Eagel & Squire, P.C.
-Announces that a Class Action Lawsuit Has Been Filed Against Organogenesis Holdings, Inc. and Encourages Investors to Contact the Firm
+Announces That a Class Action Lawsuit Has Been Filed Against Organogenesis Holdings, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-10, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Organogenesis Holdings, Inc. (“Organogenesis” or the “Company”) ( ORGO) in the United States District Court for the Eastern District of New York on behalf of all persons and entities who purchased or otherwise acquired Organogenesis securities between March 17, 2021 and October 11, 2021, both dates inclusive (the “Class Period”).
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Organogenesis Holdings, Inc. (“Organogenesis” or the “Company”) (NASDAQ: ORGO) in the United States District Court for the Eastern District of New York on behalf of all persons and entities who purchased or otherwise acquired Organogenesis securities between March 17, 2021 and October 11, 2021, both dates inclusive (the “Class Period”).
 Investors have until February 8, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.